octue/octue-sdk-python/docs/source/asking_questions.rst

     >>> <FilterSet({<Datafile('my_file.csv')>, <Datafile('another_file.csv')>})>

+.. _using_latest_revision_tag:

 .. note::

-    Using the ``latest`` service revision tag will send your question to the latest deployed version of the service.
+    Using the ``latest`` service revision tag or not including one at all will cause your question to be sent the latest deployed instance of the service.
 However, this will only work if the service has been added to a service registry.
-If it hasn't or the service isn't found, use a specific service revision tag.
+    If it hasn't been added or you find the service isn't found, a specific service revision tag must be used.

 You can also set the following options when you call :mod:`Child.ask <octue.resources.child.Child.ask>`: